WWE Women's Championship: History

 Inaugural and record six-time champion Charlotte Flair, pictured here with the original design of the championship belt (2016–2023).

 The championship was established on April 3, 2016.
 During the WrestleMania 32 pre-show that day, WWE Hall of Famer Lita appeared: after recapping the history of women's professional wrestling in WWE, she declared that WWE's women would no longer be referred to as WWE Divas, but as "WWE Superstars" like their male counterparts.
 The term "Diva" had been criticized by some commentators, fans, and several past and present female wrestlers, including reigning Divas Champion Charlotte, as diminishing the athletic abilities of female wrestlers and relegating them to "eye candy".
 Lita also unveiled a new title belt and revealed that the Divas Championship would be retired in favor of a new WWE Women's Championship.
 The inaugural champion was determined by a triple threat match between Charlotte, Becky Lynch, and Sasha Banks later that night, which was originally scheduled for the Divas Championship.
 Charlotte, the final Divas Champion, became the first WWE Women's Champion by winning that match.

 The title shares its name with the original WWE Women's Championship.
 However, the newer title does not share the same title history as the original, which was unified with the Divas Championship in 2010 and subsequently retired.
 WWE acknowledges the original championship as its predecessor, and notes that the lineage of female champions dates back to The Fabulous Moolah's reign in 1956.

 Following the reintroduction of the brand split in July 2016, reigning champion Charlotte was drafted to the Raw brand, making the championship exclusive to Raw.
 It was subsequently renamed the Raw Women's Championship after SummerSlam in August, when SmackDown created the SmackDown Women's Championship as a counterpart title.
 The NXT Women's Championship would become WWE's third main women's title when NXT, the promotion's developmental brand, became recognized as WWE's third major brand in September 2019 when it was moved to the USA Network.
 However, this recognition was reversed when NXT reverted to being WWE's developmental brand in September 2021.

+Becky Lynch with the then SmackDown Women's Championship (left) and the WWE Women's Championship (then known as the Raw Women's Championship) after becoming a double champion.
+She remains the only woman to hold both titles simultaneously and was part of the first WrestleMania main event to feature a women’s match.